humanlab/lexical_restriction/README.md

 # lexical_restriction

-Restrict an n-gram feature set by only keeping tokens that occur similarly frequently, according to both binomial (count) and boolean (zero-inflation), in distributions of both datasets.
+Used for restricting an n-gram feature set by only keeping tokens that occur similarly frequently, according to both binomial (count) and boolean (zero-inflation), in distributions of both datasets.

+Output is statistics for every token that appears in both the source feature table and target feature table.
+The statistics can then be thresholded to select features.

 ## Basic Example:
 ```